SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

   teach.
 Also, I am at least 7 years older then all those kids.
 Why am I so needy for acceptance?
 I realized in that moment, we always tend to fall back into our old habits.
+coverImage: /img/ryanbff.png
+publishDate: 'February 27th, 2019'
+author: Rishi Mathur
+authorProfile: >-
+  Rishi Mathur is the Content Producer for LeadIQ and is one of the most important voices for this generation.
+Rishi has on many occasions been compared to the likes of Aziz Ansari and Gandhi based solely on his looks.
+He has helped with the growth of several different startups and has experience in both marketing and sales.
+He has been published in many major media outlets such as TealMango, India.com, The Oregonian, and Highland Park Planet.
+He is a champion at building communities and would love to start his own cult worshipping the different cuisines around the world.
 ---